Interstate 94: Minnesota

 Leaving Fargo and entering Moorhead, Minnesota, I-94/US 52 crosses the Red River.
-East of Moorhead Municipal Airport, the Interstate travels in a northwest–southeast trajectory past Fergus Falls, Alexandria, and St. Cloud on the way to the Twin Cities and eastward out of the state.
+East of the Moorhead Municipal Airport, the Interstate travels in a northwest–southeast trajectory past Fergus Falls, Alexandria, Sauk Centre, St. Cloud, and Monticello on the way to the Twin Cities and eastward out of the state.

 The road crosses the Mississippi River in Minneapolis between the Prospect Park and Seward neighborhoods.
 Here, it crosses over the only true gorge along the Mississippi's entire 2350 mi length, where steep bluffs extend to the waterline.
 The highway joins Minneapolis and Saint Paul together where it meets Minnesota State Highway 280 (MN 280).
 US 52 leaves I-94 after running concurrently with I-94 from the North Dakota state line and heads southbound toward Rochester.
 In the Twin Cities, the routing of the highway is politically charged, primarily through many historic working-class and Black neighborhoods.
 In Saint Paul, the routing of I-94 is set through and displaces the historic Rondo neighborhood, which prior to the highway construction was the largest Black community in Saint Paul.

 East of Saint Paul, I-94 leaves Minnesota between Lakeland, Minnesota, and Hudson, Wisconsin, while crossing the St. Croix River.